fwallacevt/redis-heartbeat-lock/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-Simple Redis lock could always use more documentation, whether as part of the
+Redis heartbeat lock could always use more documentation, whether as part of the
 official docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://github.com/fwallacevt/simple-redis-lock/issues.
+The best way to send feedback is to file an issue at https://github.com/fwallacevt/redis-heartbeat-lock/issues.

 If you are proposing a feature: